-Colorado Public Radio's Community Advisory Board (CAB) meets four times a year to provide the governing Board of Directors with reviews of programming and of significant policy decisions, and whether the programming and policy decisions meet the specialized educational and cultural needs of the communities served by the station.
+Colorado Public Radio’s Community Advisory Board (CAB) meets 3-4 times a year to help ensure that Colorado Public Radio is meeting the educational and cultural needs of the communities served by the station.

-The composition of the CAB is intended to be reasonably representative of the diverse need and interests of the community.
-A community’s interests may be driven by a number of factors., including ethnicity, economic variation, gender considerations, political preferences, age issues, and the geography of the areas served by the station among others.
+The composition of the CAB is intended to be reasonably representative of the diverse needs and interests of the community.
+A community’s interests may be driven by a number of factors, including ethnicity, economic variation, gender considerations, political preferences, age, and the geography of the areas served by the station among others.

 Members are selected by the Nominating and Governance Committee of the CPR governing Board of Directors, on recommendations from staff and current CAB members.
 Each CAB member will serve for a term of two years, with the possibility, subject to invitation, of serving a second such term.
 After one year following the expiration of the second term, a member may be reappointed to the board.